Saint Lucia: Education

 Most primary and secondary schools in Saint Lucia are operated by the government.
-Education is free and compulsory for children aged 5 to 15.
-This includes 7 years of primary school and 3 of 5 years of secondary school.
+Education is free and compulsory for children aged five to fifteen.
+This includes seven years of primary school and three to five years of secondary school.
 In the last two years of secondary school, students are allowed to choose the subjects that they would like to do, in preparation for regional CSEC examinations.
 In 2020, public spending on education was at 3.6%.

 Tertiary educational facilities on the island are normally private institutions.
-These include Monroe College and International American University.
+These include Monroe University and International American University.
 However, there are still a few public institutions, including the Sir Arthur Lewis Community College and the University of the West Indies.

 Healthcare

 Health services in Saint Lucia are split between the government and private institutions.
 The island is served by 2 public hospitals and multiple health centers, although most dental and vision services are private.
 Public expenditure on healthcare stood at 2.1% in 2019.

 In 2021, life expectancy was at 71.1 years (67.8 for men and 74.7 for women).
 This was compared to 73.4 years in 2019.
-The drop in life expectancy was largely attributed to the Covid-19 Pandemic, as well as a large increase in homicides.
+The drop in life expectancy was largely attributed to the COVID-19 pandemic.

 Culture

 The culture of Saint Lucia has been influenced by African, East Indian, French, and English heritage.
-The main secondary language of the island is Saint Lucian Creole (Kwéyòl), a French based creole spoken by most of the population.
+The main secondary language of the island is Saint Lucian Creole (Kwéyòl), a French-based creole spoken by most of the population.
 The island boasts the highest ratio of Nobel laureates produced with respect to the total population of any sovereign country in the world.
 Two winners have come from Saint Lucia: Sir Arthur Lewis, who won the Nobel Prize in Economics in 1979, and the poet Derek Walcott, who received the Nobel Prize in Literature in 1992.